GenDeathrow/Tiny-Reactors/README.md

 * [Guide](#guide)
 * [Roadmap](#roadmap)

 ## Tracker

 _Nothing here is a good sign ( it means there are no bug checks/fixes required at this time )._

-* Check that destroying the Controller closes the UI for other players ( 3 player Server test )

-* RF, Tesla, IC2 support ( Hatchery )
-* Reimplement Capacitors ( with connected stats ).
+* Controller UI updates when block invalidates but not when validates.
+* Loadbalancing for Reactor Controller

 ## About